Your DMU Labs

 Physical lab machines will be available for remote access between 7.30am to 12 midnight seven days a week (priority will be given to timetabled sessions during core teaching hours).

 In addition to this, we are also providing 24/7 access to virtual applications and desktops that can be launched in a web browser.
 This access will be for most of the teaching software titles available at the university.
-Please note, not all applications are available on the system yet, these are being added daily in preparation for the start of term.

 You can access Your DMU Labs using a web browser or by downloading a client to your Windows, Mac or Linux desktop.
 When you log in, it will be clear which resources are the physical machines and which are the 24/7 virtual applications.